gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Can you take me to your *tralpa*?"

 Grappa Gas snorted.
-"Not much point in that.
-But the reeve's about.
+"I don't expect he'll be awake for a while yet, but the reeve's about.
-Follow me."
+Come with me."

-A few minutes and a lot of questions later, the whole village was in the cobbled square—or rather, the whole village minus most of the adults, who had left a week ago for the snowfields to collect Stale's clouds from their winter pasture.
+A few minutes and a lot of questions later, the whole village was in the cobbled square—or rather, the whole village minus most of the adults, who had left a week ago for the snowfields in the mountains to collect Stale's clouds from their winter pasture.
 Three hundred people,
 from babies to grandparents,
 stood in a half-circle around the impatient tiger.